kkalpakloglou/gitpoint/README.md

 # Gitpoint

-Gitpoint is a simple command line app that displays language usage statistics for organizations repos.
+Gitpoint is a simple command line app that displays usage statistics for organizations repos.
+Then main purpose of the gem is to fetch and analyze repository information, such as the languages used on the organization and the rate of usage, relative to each other.

 ## Installation